(Amended: 1988, 1996, 2003, 2008, 2009, 2014)

 6. Officers of the Section

 The officers of the Section shall be the Chair; Chair-elect; past-Chair; Secretary; Treasurer; Chair of Nominations Committee; Chair of Policy and Research Committee; Chair of Membership Committee; Chair of Publications Committee; Chair of Teaching, Training and Practice Committee; Council Member-at-Large; and Student Member of Council.
 All officers are elected.
 Commencing with the election following member approval of these revised bylaws, the positions of Chair, Chair-elect, and past-Chair are held for 1 year each.
 All other offices are held for 2 years, except for the Secretary and Treasurer, each of whom serves a term of 3 years to assist in the transition from Chair to Chair-elect.
 The tenure of Secretary and Treasurer should not end on the same year.
 The Chair-elect automatically becomes the Chair following her/his 1-year term as Chair-elect; the Chair automatically becomes the past-Chair following his/her 1-year term as Chair.
 No member may hold two Section elective offices simultaneously.
 If an elected officer of the Section is elected to another office of this Section, the prior office shall be declared vacant.
 If an elected office is vacated before the term is completed, the Chair shall appoint a person to fill the remainder of the term, although this appointment shall be subject to confirmation by the Council at its next meeting.
-Officers must be voting members of the American Sociological Association (ASA) and members of the Section on Environment and Technology.
+Officers must be voting members of the American Sociological Association (ASA) and members of the Section on Environmental Sociology.

 7. Duties of Individual Officers